Dr. James J. Heckman - Emerging Economic Arguments for Investing

 Dr. James Heckman: Well, is this confined only to children though?
 What about adult literacy programs?

 David Boulton: No, I think it’s across the board.
-Unfortunately, when you get to adults, and we’ve interviewed a number of adults and talked to the presidents of of ProLiteracy and the National Center for Family Literacy and others, what we find is that one the biggest things working against them learning now is how they feel about it.
+Unfortunately, when you get to adults, and we’ve interviewed a number of adults and talked to the presidents of ProLiteracy and the National Center for Family Literacy and others, what we find is that one the biggest things working against them learning now is how they feel about it.

 Dr. James Heckman: What do you mean?